-[Sprout only] A note (denoted n) is a tuple (a{pk}, v, ρ, r) .
-It represents that a value v is spendable by the recipient who holds the spending key a{sk} corresponding to a{pk} , as described in the previous section.
+A note (denoted \mathbf{n}) can be a Sprout note or a Sapling note.
+In either case it represents that a value \mathbf{v} is spendable by the recipient who holds the spending key corresponding to a given shielded payment address.